-Legoland Manchester or Legoland Discovery Center as it is officially known is based at the Trafford center in Manchester.
-It is easy to find and has a free car park right next to it and as it is just outside the shopping areana you can choose to visit the Trafford center for some retail therapy, a spot of lunch or even a cinema trip too if you like or you can avoid it altogether.
+Legoland Manchester or Legoland Discovery Centre as it is officially known is based at the Trafford centre in Manchester just up from the Sealife Centre.
+It is easy to find and has a free car park right next to it and as it is just outside the shopping arena you can choose to visit the Trafford centre for some retail therapy, a spot of lunch or even a cinema trip too if you like or you can avoid it altogether.

 We arrived at 1pm and were given our tickets and told we could stay till 5pm, we were also told that we could come and go during that time if we wanted to.
 I always think is a great idea with attractions as if you want to break the day up you can, it also gives you the option of going somewhere else for food instead of eating on site if you.